Iowa Democratic Party announces steps to ensure accuracy of reporting

-Iowa (KWQC) - Officials with the Iowa Democratic Party have announced steps they'll take to ensure the accuracy of its reporting.
+Iowa (KWQC) - Officials with the Iowa Democratic Party have announced steps they'll take to ensure the accuracy of their reporting.

 "Last night, the Iowa Democratic Party reached 100% reporting of records of results for precinct and satellite caucuses," officials said in the release.
 "However, due to delays in reporting and some inconsistencies in data, the IDP continues to be fully committed to ensuring the data reported matches the precinct records of result."